Vestige: Artists Creating Through Grief

 January 3-29, 2017

-Book Signing on Tues.
+Book Signing Tues.
 August 13th, 6-7:30 PM at the Carnegie Center for Art & History.

 Carnegie Center for Art and History, New Albany, IN, July 24 - September 26, 2015